 BREXIT AND TOURISM

-Brexit has been a dominating issue for the tourism industry since 2016 and for information about how it will affect your business, please click here to read the latest guidance from the UK Government.
+Brexit has been a dominating issue for the tourism industry since 2016.
+Guidance for inbound travellers to the UK can be found here and for information about how to prepare your business, please click here.

 UKinbound was one of the first travel associations to declare that remaining in the EU would be hugely beneficial for our industry so the result of the 2016 Referendum was a disappointing one.